IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   option identifies the time zone for GMT support.
-This option has never been specified in greater detail, and, unless it identifies something such as an [IANA time zone database](https://www.iana.org/time-zones) timezone, woudl be insufficient for converting between UTC and local time, and SHOULD NOT be used.
-Instead, the if_iana_tzname option SHOULD be used if time zone information is to be specified.
+This option has never been specified in greater detail, and, unless it identifies something such as an [IANA time zone database](https://www.iana.org/time-zones) timezone, would be insufficient for converting between UTC and local time.
+Therefore, it SHOULD NOT be used; instead, the if_iana_tzname option SHOULD be used if time zone information is to be specified.
 {: vspace='0'}

 Example: none